Strongyli Megistis

-Strongyli Megistis (Στρογγυλή Μεγίστης), also called plainly Strongyli or Ypsili, is a Greek islet which lies in the eastern Mediterranean Sea, about four kilometers south-east of the island of Kastellorizo.
+Strongyli Megistis (Στρογγυλή Μεγίστης), also called simply Strongyli or Ypsili, is a Greek islet which lies in the eastern Mediterranean Sea, about four kilometers south-east of the island of Kastellorizo.
 The island is about 1.5 km long, and up to 700 m wide.
 It covers an area of about 0.9 km2.
 It is rather flat and covered with macchia.
-The islet has no permanent residents.

 Strongyli is the easternmost Greek territory.
-Administratively it is part of the Municipality of Megisti.
-According to the 2011 census the island is deserted.
+Administratively, it is part of the Municipality of Megisti.
+According to the 2021 census, the island has 1 inhabitant.
 It has a lighthouse, which has the characteristic of being the easternmost building in Greece.
 There is also a cargo aerial cableway which is used by the army to transport cargo from the area of disembarkation to the Surveillance Outpost of Stroghyli.